 Scope 3 emissions: from guidance to requirements

-Comply-or-explain from 2028: UK SRS S2 paragraph 29(a) requires Scope 3 emissions disclosure across all 15 GHG Protocol categories where material, with comply-or-explain flexibility recognising implementation challenges.
+Comply-or-explain from 2028: UK SRS S2 paragraph 29(a) requires Scope 3 emissions disclosure across all 15 GHG Protocol categories where material.

 Financial institution specifics: UK SRS S2 paragraphs 31-34 establish detailed financed emissions requirements for asset managers, commercial banks, and insurance entities — requirements absent from TCFD guidance.